 Lakes and canals initially become contaminated after humans with bilharzia urinate or defecate in them.
-Schistosoma eggs pass from the infected human into the water, where they hatch and subsequently use freshwater snails as a host for reproduction.
-The resulting larvae is then released into the water, after which they can be absorbed through the skin of humans that come to the water to bathe, swim, wash clothes or fish.
+Schistosoma eggs pass from the infected human into the water, where they hatch, then use freshwater snails as a host for reproduction.
+The resulting larvae are then released into the water, after which they can be absorbed through the skin of humans that come to the water to bathe, swim, wash clothes or fish.

 In particular, avoid swimming in areas known to be infected, including many of the Rift Valley lakes and beautiful Lake Malawi.
 Obviously, drinking untreated water is also a bad idea, especially as bilharzia is just one of many African diseases transferred by contaminated water.
-In the long-term, solutions to bilharzia include improved sanitation, snail control and increased access to safe water.
+Others include cholera, hepatitis A and typhoid.
+In the long-term, solutions to bilharzia include better sanitation, improved access to safe water and snail control programs.

-Intestinal schistosomiasis often manifests itself through a variety of symptoms, including fatigue, severe abdominal pain, diarrhoea and the passing of bloody stools.
+Intestinal schistosomiasis often manifests itself through a variety of symptoms including fatigue, severe abdominal pain, diarrhea and the passing of bloody stools.
 In extreme cases, this kind of infection also causes the enlargement of the liver and spleen; as well as liver and/or kidney failure.
-Children are especially affected by bilharzia, and may suffer from anemia, stunted growth and cognitive problems that make it difficult for them to concentrate and learn in school.
+Children are especially affected by bilharzia and may suffer from anemia, stunted growth and cognitive problems that make it difficult for them to concentrate and learn in school.